ReneNulschDE/ha-mysmartbike/README.md

 MySmartBike (Mahle powered e-bikes) platform as a Custom Component for Home Assistant.

-> :warning: This component is in an very early state and tested with an Schindelhauer Arthur IX only.

 IMPORTANT:

 - Please login once in the MySmartBike IOS or Android app before you install this component.
 Make sure you connected your bike(s) in the app

-- Tested Countries: DE
+- Tested countries: DE

+- Tested bikes:
+  - Schindelhauer Arthur IX
+  - Orbea Vibe

 ## Features:

 - Connect to MySmartBike Cloud and collect registered devices
-- Create sensors and device tracker for the found devices
+- Create sensors and device tracker for the devices

 ## Installation